All creatures great and small

 Progress toward this target will be monitored through an occasional re-assessment of the ‘probability of persistence’ of species across the region that draws on records of native animal sightings.
 The re-assessments may be appropriate perhaps each 5 to 10 years.

-In regard to threatened species, some of those listed as Critically Endangered, Endangered or Vulnerable and that have been recorded in this region since 2000 are identified in the table earlier in this page.
-These species are considered to be priorities for protection and recovery work in this region, with the following target seeking to retain all species and ensuring there are viable and healthy populations for the long term.
-In most circumstances, work to protect and enhance the health and resilience of these species’ populations will also benefit other native animal species and the local habitat.
+Threatened species are considered to be priorities for protection and recovery work, with the following target seeking to retain all species and ensuring there are viable and healthy populations for the long term.
+In many circumstances, work to protect and enhance the health and resilience of threatened species’ populations can also benefit other native animal species and the local habitat.

 Progress toward this target will be monitored using information developed and published by the Department of Environment, Land, Water and Planning.